safesoftware/FMETraining/ServerAdmin5Customization/Exercise3_WorkspaceVersioning.md

 <br>**7) Edit workspace and republish same workspace**

 Next, we want to make a small edit to the workspace and republish it to FME Server.
-We will then visit the Web UI and Version the workspace thereafter have successfully tested that it works.
+We will then visit the Web UI and Version the workspace thereafter having successfully tested that it works.

 Open the workspace that we downloaded in step 6.
 The default download location is **C:\Users\Administrator\Downloads** and the workspace should called *VersionControlTest.fmw*